Cart

 Vitoria-Gasteiz provides a full range of services, including accommodation, food, equipment shops, public transport, and rail connections.
 This makes it one of the most practical staging points along the route for rest, resupply, or adjusting travel plans.

-Leaving the city, the GR® 38 continues north toward reservoirs and forested hills near Legutio, where the landscape shifts once again from plains to greener terrain on the approach to the Basque mountain ranges.
+North of the Llanada Alavesa, the GR® 38 turns toward reservoirs and forested hills near Legutio, where the landscape shifts once again from plains to greener terrain on the approach to the Basque mountain ranges.

 Frequently Asked Questions